Switzerland

 Before you start

-Means figures are cantonal and move with reference costs—never copy another canton’s PDF from the internet and assume it applies to your commune.
+Income limits are set by each canton and change with local living costs.
+Do not copy another canton’s checklist from the internet and assume it applies to you.

 1. 1

-Confirm the migration office that will adjudicate your file and download its current checklist and means table.
+Confirm which migration office will handle your file and download its current checklist and income table.

 2. 2

-Align pensions, annuities, dividends, and rentals with the canton’s monthly requirement for your household size.
+Show pensions, annuities, dividends, or rent income at the monthly level your canton requires for your household size.

 3. 3

-Show reserves and account history that explain large movements; Swiss banks often issue letters used in immigration files.
+Provide reserves and account history that explain large movements.
+Swiss banks often issue letters for immigration files.

 4. 4

-Sign lease or purchase aligned with commune registration rules before or during filing as the checklist requires.
+Sign a lease or complete a purchase that fits commune registration rules before or during filing, as the checklist requires.

 5. 5

-Obtain LAMal-compliant coverage (or accepted equivalent during transition) for every family member on the file.
+Get basic Swiss health coverage (LAMal) or an accepted equivalent during transition for every family member on the application.

 6. 6